Streaming & Tickets

 How Long Can I Access the Concerts?

-Both concerts will be up on our YouTube page for at least two weeks, and you can watch them as many times as you would like in that time period.
+Concerts will be up on our YouTube page for at least one week, and you can watch them as many times as you would like in that time period.

 Can I View the Concert on a Smart TV?